ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

 Let's test the use case by sending a request to the service.

-#### Start the back end service
+#### Start the backend service

-Download the JAR file for the backend service from [here](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/) and execute the following command to start the service:
+Download the JAR file for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/hospitalservice.jar) and execute the following command to start the service:

 ```
 bal run hospitalservice.jar